Contents

 4. Electrocutions

-Being more aware of the safety issues on a construction site can help prevent these incidents.
+Being more aware of the hazards on a construction site can help prevent these incidents.

-What Are the Biggest Safety Issues on a Construction Site?
+What Are the Biggest Construction Safety Issues on a Job Site?

-The Fatal Four (also called the Focus Four) are a good indicator of what the biggest areas for safety improvement are in construction:
+The Fatal Four (also called the Focus Four) are a good indicator of what safety training topics present the biggest areas for improvement in construction:

-2. Lack of fall protection.
-Construction crews who don’t use proper personal protective equipment (PPE) or use guardrails and safety nets are at greater risk of falling.
+• Lack of Fall Protection: Construction crews who don’t use proper personal protective equipment (PPE) or use guardrails and safety nets are at greater risk of falling.

-3. Inadequate equipment.
-All safety equipment and tools must be properly maintained to keep employees safe from harm.
+• Inadequate Equipment: All safety equipment and tools must be properly maintained to keep employees safe from harm.

-5. Ineffective training.
-Training can help prevent all kinds of safety incidents.
-But if training is cut short, out of date, or not enforced, this can create an unsafe work environment.
+• Ineffective Training: Training on the right construction safety topic can help prevent all kinds of safety incidents.
+But if training is cut short, out of date, or not enforced properly, it can create an unsafe work environment.

-To remain compliant with OSHA, it’s important to ensure crews go through OSHA 10-hour and 30-hour construction training.
-These programs cover the safety topics that OSHA requires to ensure your crews remain safe.
-This includes topics like:
+To remain compliant with OSHA, it’s important to provide crews OSHA 10-hour construction training.
+The program covers the safety topics that OSHA requires to ensure your crews remain safe.

 OSHA Reporting & Recordkeeping Guide